Canadian Cancer Society

 Results and Impact

-CCS reports its advocacy work led to 51 policy wins throughout Canada in F2021.
+CCS reports its advocacy led to 29 policy changes in F2023.

 While Ci highlights these key results, they may not be a complete representation of Canadian Cancer Society’s results and impact.